-TMS is an experimental noise project by Berlin-based artists Malte Steiner (DE) and Tina Mariane Krogh Madsen (DK).
+TMS is an experimental noise project by the artists Malte Steiner (DE/DK) and Tina Mariane Krogh Madsen (DK).
 The format is improvisational sound pieces and concerts built out of Steiner and Madsen's sonic interactions, where noise-scapes and complex structures emerge from intense layering of various in- and outputs.
 The physical interaction with materials has an additional focus and thus to create a more performative and visual sound experience.
 TMS use primarily various pedals, self-built controllers and Pure Data to create their sounds.
 Each chosen element is very important for the whole, where the combination of these play a vital role in the compositions.
 The inputs can be analogue as well as digital; modulated, transformed and distorted.
 Listen to TMS on Soundcloud

 performance / concertPosted by Tina Mariane Krogh Madsen Fri, March 03, 2017 16:32:50 TMS performed 5-HT_five levels to zero at the Piksel Festival in